peteblank/amberairdrop/token/tomaketoken.md

 And that's it.
 Enjoy your new token.
 Protip: secretcli is VERY picky with the json so if it doesn't work try removing spaces or try double checking he quotation marks.

+# step 5 You'll also need to set the viewing key so do secretcli tx snip20 set-viewing-key contract_address 'something'
+# then to see your balance secretcli q snip20 balance [contract address] [account] [viewing_key] --from 'mykey'
+If you ever need help with secretcli type secretcli -h